Hip Pain: Greater Trochanteric Pain Syndrome

 There are scenarios where patients suffering from a GTPS have recovered without any intervention.
 But, these are rare occasions.
 Treatment strategies that are conservative are most helpful when based on an accurate diagnosis.
 The most common cause of pain management is a misdiagnosis of patients.
 Therefore, if you are experiencing chronic hip or buttocks pain, visit us for a thorough assessment to identify the root-cause of your GTPS.

-We have the best chiropractors and clinical physiotherapists in Kuala Lumpur.
+We have the best chiropractors and clinical physical therapists or physiotherapists in Kuala Lumpur.
 Our clinical teams can advise you on strategies for activity modification, as well as help you address particular biomechanical issues.
 We offer guidance on the optimization of your comprehensive musculoskeletal health.
 Our Chiros and Physios can help you manage various contributing factors like issues with your hip joint, buttocks or spine.
 In short, if you are looking for the best clinical non-surgical treatment of Greater Trochanteric Pain Syndrome (GTPS), chose us!